MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/concepts/live-intro-calling-mp-directly.md

 ### Xbox Live Compute Service

-The Xbox Live Compute service on Xbox One enables developers to harness the elastic compute power of the cloud, and enables larger multiplayer scenarios than were possible in a peer-to-peer network.
+The Xbox Live Compute service enables developers to harness the elastic compute power of the cloud, and enables larger multiplayer scenarios than were possible in a peer-to-peer network.

 See [Xbox Live Compute](https://developer.microsoft.com/games/xbox/docs/xdk/xbox-live-compute) in the XDK docs (requires ID@Xbox or Managed Partner access).